Sue217/TinyNES/README.md

 **I suppose, therefore, learn more and understand the essence of the problems are necessary!**

-## It truly a good project for me but not a happy process ;P
+## It's truly a good project for me but not a happy process ;P